OKSDGIT/RepoPBL/CasosPBL/2021/en/Task03/Task03-CSP-Report.md

 Understand and differentiate the various **classes of formal grammars**—as defined by the Chomsky hierarchy—based on their generative power and relation to automata.
 This competency involves identifying characteristics that distinguish regular, context-free, context-sensitive, and unrestricted grammars, and recognizing their applicability to computational problem-solving.

 In the context of the *Robotic Farmer* task, this competency reinforces the theoretical foundation required to select and justify the appropriate computational model (e.g., Finite Automaton) based on system constraints and requirements.
-Although originally tied to a specific task, the competency has been generalized to promote **reusability** in any learning scenario involving formal languages and automata theory.

 Students are expected to demonstrate a **conceptual understanding** of grammar classification and apply this understanding when specifying system behaviors, translating requirements into executable logic through **Requirements Engineering** and **Analytical and Critical Thinking (FPK).**